PashaKryvulets/QtCalculator/README.md

 Enter numbers and use the on-screen buttons to perform calculations.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to QtCalculator, please fork the repository and create a pull request with your changes.
+If you'd like to contribute to QtCalculator, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/PashaKryvulets/QtCalculator).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MatrixHelper is released under the [MIT License](LICENSE).

 ## Acknowledgments
-Thank you to the Qt framework community for providing a powerful toolkit for C++ development.
+- Thank you to the Qt framework community for providing a powerful toolkit for C++ development.
+- Icons used in this project are sourced from [Iconfinder](https://en.m.wikipedia.org/wiki/File:GNOME_Calculator_icon_2021.svg).